TigaxMT/Another-Platform-Game/README.md

 ---

+## Warning before compiling

+For the game running well, you need to use python3.6 or higher

 ## Compiling

 It is easy to run the game.

-You need to have installed python3.x or python2.x
+You need to have installed python3.6 or higher

 Open a terminal and write the next commands: